-The GST tax structure will bring about a drastic change in current indirect tax system.
+The GST tax structure will bring about a drastic change in the current indirect tax system.
 Currently, tax barriers have created a fragmented Indian market.
-This has resulted in a cascading effect of taxes on cost which have made indigenous manufacture less profitable.
+This has resulted in a cascading effect of taxes on cost making indigenous manufacture less profitable.
 Also, the complex multiple taxes have raised the cost of compliance considerably.

 The GST tax structure will comprise of the Central Goods and Services Tax (CGST), State Goods and Services Tax (SGST) and Integrated Goods and Service Tax (IGST).
 The four slab tiers of the GST tax structure will be 5 per cent, 12 per cent, 18 per cent and 28 per cent.
-Also, the lower rates will be applicable for the essential items and the highest for luxury and demerit goods.
+The lowest rates will be applicable for essential items and the highest for luxury and demerit goods.
 Moreover, these include SUVs, luxury cars and tobacco products.
 GST may go up to 40 per cent after the GST Council proposed raising the peak rate.

 Service tax will increase from its current levels of 14.5 per cent which will be negative for service industries like airlines, telecom and insurance.
 Currently, FMCGs pay about 24 to 25 per cent on excise duty, VAT and entry tax.
-Under the GST tax structure, this may be reduced to 18 per cent but at 28 per cent this may disappoint the market.
+Under the GST tax structure, this may be reduced to 18 per cent, but at 28 per cent this may disappoint the market.
 Also, telecom will be affected with a rate of 18 per cent from the current 15 per cent.
-There will be an additional tax upto 1% to be levied on inter-state supply of goods.
-Therefore, these goods do not come under VAT and have a no input tax credit.
+An additional tax up to 1% will be levied on the inter-state supply of goods.
+Therefore, these goods do not come under VAT and have no input tax credit.

 Central taxes to be absorbed under GST are: